isfiaya/isfiaya/README.md

 - 🔭 I’m currently working at TEKAB.DEV
 - 🌱 Web developer with a professional qualification
-- 💬 Ask me about HTML CSS Javascript
+- 💬 Ask me about React and Vue
 - ⚡ Fun fact: I was study anesthesia before i know my passion is the programming

 <h3 align="left">Languages and Tools:</h3>